tslocke/rubydoctest/README.txt

 	  5 + 5
 	end

-Note that you will have to specify .rb files directly with the 'doctest' command-line tool.
+Note that you will have to specify .rb files directly with the 'rubydoctest' command-line tool.
 You can give a directory if you're testing .doctest files.

 == Installation: